What are the Different Types of Skiing?

 That's why we’ve compiled this guide to all the most popular types of skiing techniques and disciplines.
 Today, we’ll talk about what these techniques are, what sets them apart and what some of the major hallmarks of each one are.
 By learning this, you’ll have an excellent foundation from which to decide which one might be best suited to your interests and abilities.

-Types of Snow Skiing
+8 Different Types of Skiing

 What are all the types of skiing, anyway?
 From alpine to cross-country and backcountry to freestyle, here are all the major forms of skiing you’ll need to know about.

 Downhill skiing is the type of skiing most people are familiar with, especially if they don’t know much about skiing.
 Another name for this discipline is alpine skiing.
 Don’t let the two terms confuse you, however.
 They refer to the same thing.

 Downhill skiing is easy to understand since it is exactly what it sounds like — it’s skiing that takes place on a hill and takes the skier from the top to the bottom.
 Most downhill skiing takes place at organized ski resorts and mountains, where skiers use lifts to get to the top of the hill.
 From there, they ski downhill before getting back in the lift and riding to the top to do it all over again.
 These ski resorts are usually highly groomed and kept smooth for skiers, although some of the more advanced slopes may feature trees and more difficult turns and hills.